2024 Made in Minnesota holiday gift guide

 Laser-cut earrings (starting at $10), MNMake

-Whether you like subtle stud earrings or something bold and dangling, you'll find something for you in designer Steven Gagner's selection of laser-cut earrings.
+Whether you like subtle stud earrings or something bold and dangling, you'll find something you love in designer Steven Gagner's selection of laser-cut earrings.
 Since they're made from wood or plastic, I've found them to be lightweight and the larger styles are comfortable to wear all day.
 I have the MN stud earrings, geometric drop earrings, and a pair of rainbow-splattered plastic studs; I've also purchased the leather baseball earrings as a gift for my mom.
 MNMake also accepts custom orders.

 etsy.com/shop/MNMake

-Swedish braid bracelet ($15.50), Steller Handcrafted Goods
+Swedish braid bracelet ($16), Steller Handcrafted Goods

 A subtle celebration of traditional Scandinavian textiles, these bracelets are made from braid woven in Sweden and are finished with a Nordic-style button and elastic loop closure.
-I own the Sami blue bracelet in medium (measure your wrist before purchasing to ensure the right fit)—other designs are inspired by Nordic flags, flowers, and hearts.
+I own the Sami blue bracelet in medium—measure your wrist before purchasing to ensure the right fit.
+Other designs are inspired by Nordic flags, flowers, and hearts.
 In addition to jewelry, Steller Handcrafted Goods produces mittens, apparel, and purses, and stocks gift items imported from Scandinavia.

 stellergoods.com

-Clay earrings (starting at $18), Npauj
+Clay earrings (starting at $30), Npauj

 npauj.com